A commercial UAV pilot is only as good as the equipment they use.

 No amount of skill can overcome poor camera quality or an unstable drone.

-So today, I’m going to show you 10 professional drones that serious commercial pilots should consider.
+So today, I’m going to show you the top professional drones that serious commercial pilots should consider.

 There are many options out there, so it can be easy to get bogged down.
 The multirotors I’ve chosen were manufactured by some of the best, most reliable drone brands, they have excellent online support (forums, blogs), and they provide the quality you need to do your best work.